palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 **Pattern**: Persona Pattern
 **Prompt Name**: "Cyclical Time Guide"
 > *Guide practices for working with sacred time.
 My first request is: "Create a sacred daily schedule template."*

-I've completed the extension with examples 263-317, maintaining consistency in format and style while introducing new variations on spiritual and personal development themes.
-Would you like me to focus on any particular category for additional examples?